I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdispatchfastreadfailure.md

 <p>The <b>KsDispatchFastReadFailure</b> function returns <b>FALSE</b>.</p>

 ## -remarks
 <p>The <b>KsDispatchFastReadFailure</b> function is needed since the dispatch table for a particular opened instance of a device may not handle a specific major function that another opened instance needs to handle.
 Therefore, the function pointer in the driver object must always point to a function, such as the <b>KsDispatchFastReadFailure</b> function, that calls a dispatch table entry.</p>

-<p>The <b>KsDispatchFastReadFailure</b> function is needed since the dispatch table for a particular opened instance of a device may not handle a specific major function that another opened instance needs to handle.
-Therefore, the function pointer in the driver object must always point to a function, such as the <b>KsDispatchFastReadFailure</b> function, that calls a dispatch table entry.</p>

 ## -requirements